European route E6: Features

 E6 passes over treeless mountain passes in a few places in Norway.
 In the winter, bad weather and snow storms can cause the road to be temporarily closed, though, unlike many minor roads, it is kept open wherever practical.
 Because the road is the main artery through the country, cyclists and leisure travellers avoid the southern sections owing to the excessive traffic.
-In the north traffic is sparse.
+In the north, traffic used to be sparse in 2009, but traffic numbers on E6 may have increased since the number of mobile homes in Europe has doubled, or because road trips and van life are being largely promoted on social media.